bips-hb/bsscomparison/README.txt

     > source("masterscript.R")

     The master script calls two types of scripts:
     1. interactive scripts asking which simulations to run
-    2. the actual scripts to run the selected simulations.
+    2. the actual scripts to run the selected simulations

     You can also run each of the scripts manually via the master script.
     Since our simulation study is computationally challenging we also give the user the option either to run examples of the simulation study (including an comparison of the results to the original ones) or to generate just the plots based on the raw results provided by us (see below for the links).
-    If you run the interactive version (which we highly recommend) the R-Console will give information about the simulation status, errors and options.
+    If you run the interactive version of this code(which we highly recommend) the  R-Console will give information about the simulation status, errors and options.

-    NOTE: If you want only to generate the plots please script the first for steps of the interactive prompts (i.e. selecting option 5, 2, 2, 2).
+    NOTE: If you only want to generate the plots please skip the first four steps of the interactive prompts (i.e. selecting option 5, 2, 2, 2).
     Please see also the explanation for Chapter IV. below.

     Alternatively, you can start the master script from chapter 'IV.
 Generate plots'